KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/book/ws1-command-line/1navigation.md

    {% endhint %}

 1. In the "CodingAndCocktails" directory, type `ls` <i class="fa fa-share fa-rotate-180"></i> again to see what's listed there.
 You should see the same files and folders from the output of `ls` in the file explorer.

+   {% hint style='tip' %}
+If this is your first time joining us you may not see any output from `ls`.
+This matches what you see in the file explorer.
+   {% endhint %}

 1. Type `ls -al` <i class="fa fa-share fa-rotate-180"></i> and compare it to your previous output.
 You should see more information and all files, including hidden files.
   {% hint style='info' %}